DanChurchill/car_price_predictor/README.md

 ## <a name="project_description"></a>Project Description and Goals:
-The purpose of this project is to create a Regression Model that predicts property tax assessed values of Single Family Properties that were sold in 2017 from a database of Zillow data
+The purpose of this project is utilize a database of used auto sales to construct a model that can predict their sale price.
+The datasource includes the Manheim Market Report price, an industry standard for pricing automobiles.
+Can that model be beaten?

-  Goal 1: Create a model that can predict the tax value better than the baseline rate<br>
+Goal 1: Build a model using only the features of the vehicle to predict sales price.

-  Goal 2: Find the key drivers of tax value for single family properties<br>
+Goal 2: Build a model using the MMR estimate along with the auto's features to improve upon the MMR model.

-  Goal 3: Identify where the properties are located
+Goal 3: Try some tools I haven't previously used including Skim, Pipeline, TargetEncoder, and XGBoost.

 [[Back to top](#top)]